Guide To Bukittinggi, West Sumatra’s Hidden Gem

 View of the Bukittinggi town in Sumatra, Indonesia

-Jungle Trek Bukittingi to Lake Maninjau
+1. Jungle Trek Bukittinggi to Lake Maninjau

 Terrace rice fields near Lake Maninjau.
-Lake Maninjau (Danau Maninjau) is a caldera lake in West Sumatra, Indonesia.

 Terrace rice fields near Lake Maninjau our trekking destination

-Lake Maninjau is a large crater lake bordered by several small villages.
-We enjoyed our time here soaking up the slow rural life recovering from our hike with plenty of swims, delicious home cooked meals from our guesthouse and games of shithead.
+It’s a great place to soak up the slow rural life recovering from the hike with plenty of swims, delicious home cooked meals from our guesthouse and games of shithead.

 It is incredible how even though it was 14 years ago, I still remember Arlen and my time with him almost as if it were yesterday.